-The “Characters” compilation consists of those books that are not part of The Island Connection or The French Collection and where a strong character or characters take centre stage.
+The “Characters” compilation consists of those books that are not part of The Island Connection, The French Collection, or The Oddball Odyssey, and where a strong character or characters take centre stage.

-While there is a common thread that passes through each book, you can read them as stand-alone books without losing any of the sense of direction.
-You can get more details using the menu at the side or one of the links below.
+While there is a common thread that passes through many of my books, you can read them as stand-alone novels without losing any of the sense of direction.
+You can get more details using the ‘At a Glance’ menu or one of the links below.

 WALKING ON WATER